 Helping Hands: Child Life Therapy Program

-This role was initially a pilot program funded for one year through The Prince Charles Hospital Foundation and its initiative, The Common Good, thanks to the Hospitals United for Sick Kids initiative (formerly Curing Homesickness) and its major partner Coles.
+This role of the Child Life Therapist was initially a pilot program funded for one year through The Prince Charles Hospital Foundation and its initiative, The Common Good, thanks to the Hospitals United for Sick Kids initiative (formerly Curing Homesickness) and its major partner Coles.
 In 2023, the Child Life Therapist became a permanent position within the Children’s Services.

 Meenu uses play-based interventions including positive distraction techniques to minimise children’s fear and anxiety to improve their coping in clinical environments.
 She helps to prepare children for medical procedures by explaining the process in an age-appropriate way, aiming to empower them by dispelling fears and clarifying any misunderstandings.